Viral One-Pan Baked Dumplings

 - Nestle the dumplings: Arrange the frozen dumplings pinched-side down in the baking dish.
 Spoon some of the liquid over the top of each dumpling.

-- Bake covered: Cover the dish tightly with a lid or foil and bake for 15–20 minutes, or until the dumplings are tender and cooked through.
+- Bake covered: Cover the dish tightly with a lid or foil and bake for 20 minutes if using a shallow braiser, or 30-40 minutes if using a 9×9 pan.
+You may need to adjust and continue cooking until the dumplings are tender and cooked through.

 - Garnish and serve: Remove from the oven.
 Finish with chili crisp, cilantro, scallions, and sesame seeds before serving.